LostArtefacts/TRX/CONTRIBUTING.md

 - **With Docker**:

-    Make sure to install Docker and make, then run `make debug`.
+    Make sure to install Docker and [just](https://github.com/casey/just), then run `just`.
 The binaries should appear in the `build/` directory.
+    To see list of possible build targets, run `just -l`.

 - **Without Docker**: